-Tejashwi Yadav maybe in England for cricket world cup, says RJD leader Amid encephalitis crisis

-Tejashwi Yadav may be in England for cricket world cup, says RJD leader Amid encephalitis crisis
+Tejashwi may be in England for cricket world cup, says RJD leader amid encephalitis crisis

 Patna, June 19: Amid mounting encephalitis deaths questions are being asked about the silence of Tejashvi Yadav too as the Rashtriya Janata Dal leader, who is also a strong critique of Nitish Kumar government is nowhere to be seen.